How to get employees ready to return to the office

 Recognize that your employees have changed

 The folks who are coming back to your newly distanced cubicles aren’t the same as the folks who left a year ago, Simon says.
-Before the pandemic, companies like banks and insurance firms may not only have discouraged remote work, but prohibited it because of security concerns.
+Before the pandemic, companies such as banks and insurance firms may not only have discouraged remote work but prohibited it because of security concerns.
 Now, not only has remote work become mainstream, but it’s happened during a crisis.
 Employees’ lives were often laid bare in the background of Zoom calls.
 Accommodations were made for the work-life collision and employees are going to expect more of the same going forward, whether they’re in the office or not, Bersin says.

 One of his clients used to spend every Friday commuting about five hours round-trip to a staff meeting.
 Now, the meeting is a videoconference.
-“She said, ‘for some reason, we never did that before.
+“She said, ‘For some reason, we never did that before.
 It was never accepted,'” he recalls.
 Now, she expects the Zoom call will become the norm and they’ll find ways to get face time in other ways.

 Look for new benefits needs